Posted Jun 07, 2016 at 10:45 AM by Maurice Berger

 Posted Jan 22, 2010 at 1:35 AM by Maurice Berger

 Republican pollster Frank Luntz fires a warning shot to Democrats in his analysis of the president's declining popularity.
 While his overall opinion of--and some of his ideas about--the seriousness of the dilemma now facing Democrats may be colored by ideology, two of his points about looming red flags are backed up by the results of a number of non-partisan public opinion surveys:

-of the Republican Party, compared to 56% who are unhappy with it.
-Even more surprising--GOP voters are not particularly happy with the direction of their own party: just 35% support the direction of the party; 38% say
+What Luntz fails to point out, however, is that the Republican brand is suffering as well: A new Public Policy Polling poll reports that only 19% of voters nationally are happy with the direction of the Republican Party, compared to 56% who are unhappy with it.
+Even more surprising--GOP voters are not particularly happy with the direction of their own party: just 35% support the direction of the party; 38% say they are unhappy.

 Posted Jan 08, 2010 at 2:20 AM by Maurice Berger